Blackfell/blackfell.github.io/_posts/2020-04-30-Password-Fu-Level-2.md

 ## Why do I need one a password manager?

-If you take one thing away from this post, let it be that a personal Password Manager will make your life easier ane your accunts more secure.
+If you take one thing away from this post, let it be that a personal Password Manager will make your life easier ane your accounts more secure.

 ![What is a password manager?](/assets/images/posts/password_level_2/Kirk_what.gif)